HazemRagabElsayed/Data-Transmission-between-Laptop-and-Atmega32/README.md

 note:
 </h2>

--you can add more feutures like using keypad to send data  from Atmega32 to Laptop
+-you can add more features like using keypad to send data  from Atmega32 to Laptop

 <h3 align="left">👩‍💻  About Me</h3>